 Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

-What Is the Rising Three Methods Candlestick Pattern?
+What is the Rising Three Methods candlestick pattern?

 The Rising Three Methods is a five-candle bullish continuation pattern.
 It shows an uptrend taking a quick breather, then pushing higher again.